thdoan/pretty-dropdowns/README.md

 # jQuery Pretty Dropdowns

 Pretty Dropdowns is a simple, lightweight jQuery plugin that converts `<select>` drop-down menus into "pretty" menus that you can style using CSS.

+### Features:

+- Two arrow styles and sizes to choose from (or add your own style)
+- Full keyboard navigation support (you can even go directly to a menu item by typing its text)
+- Accessible (it plays nicely with screen readers)
-Full keyboard navigation is supported (you can go directly to a menu item by typing its text).
-As an extra bonus, when you open the menu it does its best to keep the menu items within the viewport.
+- Sensible (when you open the menu it does its best to keep the menu items within the viewport)

 **[See a demo &raquo;](https://thdoan.github.io/pretty-dropdowns/demo.html)**